What Does a Clinical Data Manager Do?

 When someone is diagnosed with a disease or condition, that individual wants to do everything they can to get better.
 Many people turn to the medical industry, and it’s up to those in the field like clinical data managers (CDMs) and others to make sure patients’ needs are met through any number of means: treatment, research trials, or other recommendations.

 Clinical data management is a career path that allows you to work with medical data.
 These professionals are responsible for compiling research and trial information to be presented in reports.
 They may also help present information at conferences or other events.
-This job requires a combination of skills, including computer skills, writing abilities, understanding of clinical data analysis concepts, knowledge of statistical techniques, interpersonal abilities, and more.
+This job requires computer skills, writing abilities, an understanding of clinical data analysis concepts, knowledge of statistical techniques, interpersonal abilities, and more.